Rachel Brooks Gleason: Career

 After graduation, Gleason practiced three years in a sanitarium in Glen Haven, New York, and one year in Ithaca, New York.
 She was at the head of the Elmira Water Cure, opened in 1852, later known as Gleason Sanitarium, in Elmira, New York, for more than forty years.
 The hydropathic health resort catered to women of the upper class, their specialty was "lady troubles".
-The Gleason sold the business in 1899, and all the buildings were demolished in 1959.
+The Gleasons sold the business in 1899, and all the buildings were demolished in 1959.

 She had a large consulting practice, extending to most of the towns in the State.
-Her book on home treatment for invalids, Talks to my Patients: hints on getting well and keeping well (New York, 1870) run into eighth edition.
+Her book on home treatment for invalids, Talks to my Patients: hints on getting well and keeping well (New York, 1870) ran into its eighth edition.
 After her graduation in medicine, she gave lectures on physiology and hygiene to women, assisted by the best models and charts to be had at the time.

 She held bible and prayer classes every Saturday for twenty-five years.
 She was an advocate of dress reform and women's freedom from early girlhood.
 She assisted eighteen women students through medical colleges, all of whom were dependent upon her for financial support, and most of them rescued from invalidism.
 Many of these students became prominent, and all were competent physicians.
-Gleason was a strong anti-slavery worker before the Civil War, and rendered constant assistance to Freedmen's schools ever since.
+Gleason was a strong anti-slavery worker before the Civil War, and rendered constant assistance to Freedmen's schools thereafter.